-Server address preferences Scope references Fulfillment class references 0 uded in the client configuratio n token and will be used by the clients to connect to he license server. 📮 Primary Node Primary Node FQDN ( ) 🔘 IPv6 (not assigned ) IPv4 () ) 🔘 IPv6 (not assigned ) IPv4 ()
+Server address preferences Scope references Fulfillment class references ollowing address selections will be incl uded in the client configuration n token and will be used by the clients to connect to ne license server. 📮 Primary Node Primary Node FQDN () 🔘 IPv6 (not assigned) () IPv4 ( Primary Node FQDN Secondary Node) 🔘 IPv6 (not assigned) (IPv4 ( d).

-d).
 Optional: In the Expiration section, select an expiration date for the client configuration token.
 If you do not select a date, the default token expiration time is 12 years.